jakswa/martai-old/README.md

  - `git commit [...]`
  - `git remote add heroku git@heroku.com:your-heroku-app.git` (if I haven't already run this)
  - `git push heroku master` to deploy to [Heroku](http://heroku.com/).

+##### Optional Newrelic Integration

+I installed newrelic on this app today, to see how well it works for Node apps.
+If you're running your own and want to start reporting to newrelic, set the `NEWRELIC_LICENSE_KEY` environment variable to your newrelic key.